sugarcoat/sugarcoat/README.md

 5. How do you handle style bleed?

    For now, you'll need to prefix all your project style selectors with `.sugar-example`.
-In the example project, we're using [postcss-prefix-selector](https://github.com/jonathanong/postcss-prefix-selector).
-It's on the roadmap to have sugarcoat prefix your files for you, and insert them into the head of your generated pattern library accordingly.
-Note: We chose not to use iframes because we didn't want to resize different iframes as you interacted with a component with varying height (such as a custom dropdown).
+In the example project, we're using [postcss-prefix-selector](https://github.com/jonathanong/postcss-prefix-selector) to handle our prefixing.
+It's on the roadmap to have sugarcoat prefix your files for you based on a default or custom selector, and insert your stylesheets into the head of your generated pattern library accordingly. *Note: We chose not to use iframes because we didn't want to resize different iframes as you interacted with a component with varying height (such as a custom dropdown).*

 # Install #